lrnv/Copulas.jl/docs/src/index.md

 ## Introduction

-The [Copulas.jl](https://github.com/lrnv/Copulas.jl) package provides a large collection of models for dependence structures between random variables, so-called [copulas](https://en.wikipedia.org/wiki/Copula_(probability_theory)), with a good selection of features:
+The [Copulas.jl](https://github.com/lrnv/Copulas.jl) package provides a large collection of models for dependence structures of real random vectors, so-called [copulas](https://en.wikipedia.org/wiki/Copula_(probability_theory)), with a good selection of features:
-- random number generation
+- random number generation,
 - evaluation of (log)density and distribution functions
 - copula-based multivariate distributions through Sklar's theorem
 - fitting procedures, including marginal models or not
+- evaluation of dependence metrics

 Since copulas are distribution functions, we fully comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API.
 This compliance allows direct interoperability with other packages based on this API such as, e.g., [`Turing.jl`](https://github.com/TuringLang/Turing.jl).